Banana Pro resources

 Curated internal links (start here)

-If you are unsure which path applies, start with the downloads hub and the Quick Start Guide.
-Only move to bootloader/kernel work once the board is stable and repeatable.
+If the right path is not obvious, start with the downloads hub and the Quick Start Guide.
+Bootloader or kernel work comes later, once the board is behaving consistently.

 Quick checklist